crosswalk-project/crosswalk-website/documentation/Getting_Started/40-Run_on_Tizen.md

 # Running a Crosswalk app on Tizen

 On Tizen, Crosswalk runs as a background service, only becoming active when needed (i.e. when a user session activates it).
-In technical turns, Crosswalk effectively runs as a daemon, exposing a D-Bus interface for managing applications.
+In technical terms, Crosswalk effectively runs as a daemon, exposing a D-Bus interface for managing applications.

-To run an application on a Tizen target, first ensure you have [set up your host for Tizen] and [set up a Tizen target].
-In the instructions below, we assume you are using a Tizen IVI target running under VMware, and consequently use `ssh` to push files to and get a shell on the target.
+To run an application on a Tizen target, first ensure you have set up your host for Tizen ([Windows](#documentation/getting_started/Windows_host_setup/Installation-for-Crosswalk-Tizen), [Linux](#documentation/getting_started/Linux_host_setup/Installation-for-Crosswalk-Tizen)) and [set up a Tizen target](#documentation/getting_started/Tizen_target_setup).
+In the instructions below, we assume you are using a Tizen IVI target running under VMware, and consequently use `ssh` to push files to, and get a shell on, the target.

 Next, follow these steps to get the application running: